Ahket-net/docs/MD/AHK Token.md

 ### AHK Vesting Contract

 This contract designed to foster long-term engagement and reward contributions.
 This smart contract is tailored for specific users, such as developers, by locking AHK tokens and releasing them according to a personalized schedule.
-Upon locking their AHK tokens, users are granted an equivalent amount of lAHK (locked AHK), symbolizing their vested interest.
+Upon locking their AHK tokens, users are granted an equivalent amount of VAHK (Vesting AHK), symbolizing their vested interest.
 This contract not only incentivizes sustained participation but also aligns user contributions with the growth and success of the Ahket platform.
 Through the AHK Vesting Contract, Ahket ensures a committed partnership with its key contributors while maintaining the integrity and value of the AHK token within its ecosystem.